Ararat, NC

 Ararat is a small community in east Surry County on the Ararat River.
 It was named for the river, which was named for the Biblical Mount Ararat.
 Ararat has an altitude of 898 feet.
 A fire house and siding still exist where the tracks cross the street.
 Beyond this, I know little of the community.

-| The photo to the left (click on thumbnail to view larger image) shows the small combination station, housing both the freight room, agent's office and passenger waiting area.
-The station was built in 1887 according to the ICC valuation engineering reports. |
+The photo shows the small combination station, housing both the freight room, agent’s office and passenger waiting area.
+The station was built in 1887 according to the ICC valuation engineering reports.

 Track Diagram